startxfr/docker-images/README.md

 Each container is provided with various underlying OS version based on CentOS or Fedora Linux distribution.

+If you're used to work with redhat like and distribution, you would prefer start working from a container based on this distribution rather than ubuntu or debian like distributions.
+OS, services and application you will find here will be closer to your favorite distrbution

 Please **read each container manual** for more information on how you can use it in your project and start using stable or experimental services in your applications